xovobobo/image2rtsp/README.md

     # If camera serves as a source (switched off by default)
     camera: False
     source: "v4l2src device=/dev/video0"

+    compressed_image: False    # Set to False if the message type is sensor_msgs.msg.Image; if the message type is sensor_msgs.msg.CompressedImage, set to True
     topic: "/color/image_raw"  # The ROS2 topic to subscribe to.
 Dont change, if you use a camera

     # Parameters for both cases